History, tourist information, and nearby accommodation

 Be wary if you use the Court's postcode in a satnav.
 Our satnav tried to direct us to Sandywell Park, on the south side of the A40.
 Whittington Court is actually across the A40, beside the parish church.
 If you ignore the postcode and simply take the lane towards Whittington village off the A40 you will almost instantly find yourself outside St Bartholomew's church, and catch glimpses of the Court through trees behind the church.

 The approach up the curving drive to the manor house is one of the most idyllic in the Cotswolds; the drive is flanked by low topiary, and the house rises at the end of a long curve as if it has grown organically out of the surrounding foliage.
 The Court seems to be all gables and oriel windows, with projecting wings jutting out like afterthoughts.
-Standing at the top of the drive looking towards the 16th century front entrance evokes such a wonderful sense of timelessness.
+Standing at the top of the drive looking towards the 16th-century front entrance evokes such a wonderful sense of timelessness.
 This is the Cotswolds at its very best.

 It seems that the 16th-century owners originally planned a traditional E-shaped house, but either the corresponding west wing was never built, or it was built and then torn down, we don't know.
 The result is a lopsided building, but one that oozes character and charm.

-We were guided around the house by 2 generations of the Stringer family.
+We were guided around the house by two generations of the Stringer family.
 Our first stop was the drawing room, where we heard about the history of the house and the often convoluted way it passed down through the generations.
 From there we explored the oldest part of the house; the central block, containing the dining room.
 Then we climbed a magnificent Jacobean staircase to the east wing on the first floor, where the younger generation took over guiding our group.

 The east wing is fascinating; it appears to have been made as a traditional Elizabethan long gallery, spanning the entire width of the house.
 Shortly after it was built, however, the gallery was divided into 3 bedrooms by the simple expedient of putting up walls atop the floor joists.
 Perhaps they needed extra bed chambers because the west wing was never built.